theprimarybrain/theprimarybrain.github.io/_drafts/2023-09-17-How-To-Make-Handwriting-Practice-Fun.md

 ---
 Finding the time in your day to work on vocabulary, handwriting, and sentence writing can be tricky!
 So, I put together Seasonal Writing Pages with Directed Drawings that check all of the boxes!

 Directed Drawings are so much fun to incorporate into learning in the classroom!
-My students LOVE to draw and this encourages you
+Since my students LOVE to draw and this encourages you

 ## How To Differentiate For Your Students
 I have included two versions of each page.
 One with